PuddyClub/Firebase-Discord-Interactions/README.md

 ### result.msg.edit
 Send a json in the first argument to edit the message.
 (All JSON options explained in the official Discord Documentation can be placed here.)

+### result.newMsg
+Send a json in the first argument to create a message.
+(All JSON options explained in the official Discord Documentation can be placed here.)